dudekluk/itflow-exploratory-testing/README.md

 **Preconditions**: User is logged in with active account.

-**Steps to Reproduce**:
+**Steps to reproduce**:
 - Navigate to the vendor management section.
 - Click the "Add New Vendor" button.
 - Enter a spacebar in the vendor name field.
 - Leave other required fields blank.
 - Click the "Create" button.

-**Expected Result**: The system should display an error message indicating that the vendor name is required and cannot be empty.
+**Expected result**: The system should display an error message indicating that the vendor name is required and cannot be empty.
 The user should not be able to proceed with the vendor creation process.

-**Actual Result**: The user is allowed to create the vendor with an empty name, potentially leading to data inconsistencies and errors in subsequent operations.
+**Actual result**: The user is allowed to create the vendor with an empty name, potentially leading to data inconsistencies and errors in subsequent operations.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/cbf8d4ad-607f-4360-892b-e48f037ad012